 The VPN Sweet Spot

-While I do occasionally have to go in search of another VPN server when my favorite Netflix-unblocking-capable server lets me down, I can usually find a new Netflix-friendly VPN connection with only a few tries before finding a fresh IP address that offers access to the streaming service.
+While I do occasionally have to go in search of another VPN server when my favorite Netflix-capable server lets me down, I can usually find a new Netflix-friendly VPN connection with only a few tries before finding a fresh IP address that offers access to the streaming service.

-While I don’t know how long ExpressVPN will continue their IP address chess game with Netflix, for now, they continue to provide a way for movie lovers to gain access to U.S. Netflix content when you’re outside of the country.
+While I don’t know how long NordVPN will continue their IP address chess game with Netflix, for now, they continue to provide a way for movie lovers to gain access to U.S. Netflix content when you’re outside of the country.